Return to FAQs page

 Return to TiltPlate page

 The stackable TiltPlate configuration allows the mast to extend above the TiltPlate.
 The boom truss u-bolts are positioned so the boom truss mast and cables do not interfere with the main mast in the normal or tilted over position.
 The normal offset of the moveable plate insures there is no interference between the main mast and the boom truss cables.
 There is an adapter for the KARLock to use it with the stackable models.
 Click here for the KARLock page and a picture of the adapter.

-is an excellent source for information on heavy duty masts.
-If you are
+Array Solutions is an excellent source for information on heavy duty masts.
+Click here for an example.

 Bob / WA5VSK -- Stackable TiltPlate with KARLock, lower antenna installed.

 Note: In Bob's installation, the boom truss cable is attached to the main mast.
 The preferred method is to install the boom truss mast on the moveable plate of the TiltPlate.
 The cable tension is then kept constant as the tower is lowered.